arachnidium/arachnidium-java/arachnidium-tutorial/src/main/java/com/github/arachnidium/tutorial/simple/mobile_and_web/README.md

-Here samples of page objects which describe interaction with web page and native Android client.
+Here are samples of page objects which describe interaction with web page and native Android client.

 Applications: